 The ICS2 Transition Strategy and Plan foresees implementation of the new system and consequently new Entry Summary Declaration requirements and related business and risk management processes in three operational releases.

-Entry Summary Declaration (ENS) is the act whereby a person informs the customs authorities, in the prescribed form and manner and within a specific time limit, that goods are to be brought into the customs territory of the Union.
+Entry Summary Declaration (ENS) is the act whereby a person informs the Customs authorities, in the prescribed form and manner and within a specific time limit, that goods are to be brought into the Customs territory of the Union.

 ENS filing means either partial or full ENS data set required by the legislation per specific mode of transport or business model.